What is user experience?

 As we become increasingly dependent on and connected with digital forms of communication and learning that are man-made and complex, we have more and more need for those interfaces and systems to be shaped around our biological nature.

-It makes sense to mold technology around the human rather than vice versa.
-UX helps us to make those changes so that we can best use the technologies we create.
+It makes sense to mold technology around the humans rather than vice versa.
+UX helps us to make those changes so that we can best use the technologies we create and design meaningful and relevant experiences.

-Digital UX is UX design and research that’s concerned with optimizing online experiences and the human interfaces of digital technologies – the places where human and machine meet.
+Digital UX is UX design and research that’s concerned with optimizing online experiences and the human interfaces of digital technologies – the places where humans and machines meet.
 Because of the investment in and focus on UX work in digital fields, it’s a job that’s often broken down into a number of roles and responsibilities within a team.

 - UX researchers are experts in defining user needs and carrying out user research